 (I also recommend the discussion of income inequality in THIS SHORT VIDEO.)

 * For example: “Income Inequality: Too Big to Ignore” by Robert H. Frank.
 This is full of misguided nostrums that I might explore in a future blog.
 Most of Frank’s errors are captured by this sentence: “There is no persuasive evidence that greater inequality bolsters economic growth or enhances anyone’s well-being.”
 There is plenty of persuasive evidence to those who do not have blinders to it.
 More importantly, however, immediately after making the second claim, Frank equates “well-being” with happiness.
-Frank falsely presumes that the goal of policy is to make individuals happy.
+Frank falsely presumes that the goal of public policy is to make individuals happy.
 The goal of policy should be the improvement of the well-being of “everyone,” not “anyone.”
 For a different and more extended critique of Frank’s position, see or listen to THIS.

 ** Society’s willingness to accept income inequality alone will not result in wealth creation.
 Rapid wealth creation cannot occur in the absence of certain preconditions, such as the rule of law, a reasonable amount of safety, property rights, sufficient mutual trust among trading partners, and virtuous citizens.
 (Deirdre McCloskey’s work in this area is extensive and very compelling.
 Also, see THIS JOHAN NORBERG VIDEO.)

 *** Of course, there are many other motivations that cause people to create and produce.
-Despite that, the claim that people are motivated to work at greater levels in relation to the increase of potential rewards is valid.
+Despite that, the claim that people are motivated to work at greater levels in relation to the increase in potential rewards is valid.

 **** The reason that the pay for highly skilled people has risen relative to the pay for low- and middle-income workers is because investment money has been available to start highly promising companies.
 Every company needs highly skilled top executives, but not every company needs a large number of low-skilled workers.
 Technology can more readily substitute for low- and middle-income people than for the multiple and complex tasks that top executives must perform.
 In other words, top executives only have to compete against other people, not robots, and there are relatively few people with the skills to perform those jobs well.
 As new companies are formed, the ratio of qualified top executives to the number of top jobs has fallen—creating a continuing scarcity of employees to fill those jobs.
 Therefore, the value of top executive services keeps getting bid upward.